-The University also highly recommends the usage of Turnitin, an online web-based plagiarism detection application to avoid plagiarism and ensure academic integrity.
-In most cases, the similarity index percentage should not be more than 10% to 25%.
+The University also requires the usage of Turnitin, an online web-based plagiarism detection application to avoid plagiarism and academic dishonesty.
+In most cases, the similarity index percentage should be between 10% to 30%.
 Please refer to your respective faculty regarding the acceptable similarity index percentage.